spotDL/spotify-downloader/README.md

 <img src="http://i.imgur.com/Dg8p9up.png" width="600">

-- This version supports both Python2 and Python3.

-- Note: `play` and `lyrics` commands have been deprecated in the current brach since they were not of much use and created unnecessary clutter.
-You can still get them back by using `old` branch though.
+- This version supports only Python 3.
+Python 2 support was dropped because of the way it deals with unicode.

 ### Debian, Ubuntu, Linux & Mac